An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Introduction

 \subsection{Our Contributions}

 Based on the considerations above, Our approach uses spectrograms as the time-frequency representation of the EEG signals and utilizes CNN for the classification of healthy and schizophrenic subjects.
-Importantly, to the best of our knowledge, this study represents the first instance of incorporating generative data augmentation to enhance deep learning-based schizophrenia diagnosis.
-Our main contributions are summarized as follows: \begin{enumerate} \item Proposing a CNN architecture that exhibits far more robustness than famous models while remarkably reducing the number of parameters; \item Utilizing generative models for synthetic data generation in order to augment the available dataset and improve the classification and diagnosis accuracy; \item Proposing rectangular (non-square) architectures for VAE and WGAN-GP to produce high-fidelity synthetic instances; \item Using the Local Interpretable Model-agnostic Explanations (LIME) algorithm in order to detect important features in the input spectrograms for a negative or positive diagnosis. \end{enumerate}
+Importantly, to the best of our knowledge, this study represents the first instance of incorporating generative data augmentation solely to enhance deep learning-based schizophrenia diagnosis.
+Our main contributions are summarized as follows: \begin{enumerate} \item Introducing an instantiation of CNN architecture, inspired by VGGNet-like architectures and specifically crafted for our problem domain and computational resources.
+Our contribution in this regard lies in the strategic arrangement and configuration of existing layers to exhibit far more robustness than well-known CNN architectures for our problem, while achieving a remarkable reduction in the number of parameters; \item Utilizing generative models for synthetic data generation in order to augment the available dataset and improve the classification and diagnosis accuracy; \item Proposing specialized architectural configurations for VAE and WGAN-GP to support rectangular (non-squar) inputs and produce high-fidelity synthetic instances; \item Using the Local Interpretable Model-agnostic Explanations (LIME) algorithm in order to detect important features in the input spectrograms for a negative or positive diagnosis. \end{enumerate}